 In order to personalize and improve your overall experience at oregonregisteredagent.com, we will collect some of your information.
 We may also use this information in the following ways:

-- To provide Services to you: We collect information to send you email or postal mail, perform tasks required to complete a purchase transaction, provide customer support, or provide other types of customer relationship management and fulfillment.
+- To provide Services to you: The information you provide us when you sign up for Services is the same information we and our business partners use to fulfill those services.
+We collect information to send you email or postal mail, perform tasks required to complete a purchase transaction, provide customer support, or provide other types of customer relationship management and fulfillment.
 We may also use your information to optimize or improve our Services and operations, for example training and quality assurance.

 - To fulfill legal and compliance obligations: We collect information in order to fulfill our legal obligations.
 Examples of this may include satisfying regulatory screening requirements in connection with entity formations, responding to subpoenas and other legal requests for information, and maintaining records as required in our role as a registered agent in Oregon.
 We may also collect information for the purpose of detecting fraud or other suspicious activity.